Nancy Pelosi: First speakership (2007–2011)

-Nomination
+2007 speakership election

-In the 2006 elections, the Democrats took control of the House, picking up 30 seats.
-The change in control meant as House Minority Leader, Pelosi was widely expected to become Speaker of the House in the next Congress.
-On November 16, 2006, the Democratic caucus unanimously chose Pelosi as the Democratic candidate for Speaker.
+In the 2006 elections, the Democrats took control of the House, picking up 30 seats, the party's largest House seat gain since the 1974 elections held in the wake of the Watergate scandal.
+The party's House majority meant that as the party's incumbent House leader, Pelosi was widely expected to become speaker in the next Congress.
+On November 16, 2006, the Democratic caucus unanimously nominated her for speaker.

-Pelosi supported her longtime friend, John Murtha of Pennsylvania, for the position of House majority leader, the second-ranking post in the House Democratic caucus.
-His competitor was House Minority Whip Steny Hoyer of Maryland, who had been Pelosi's second-in-command since 2003.
-Hoyer was elected as House majority leader over Murtha by a margin of 149–86 within the caucus.
+Pelosi supported her longtime friend John Murtha for House majority leader, the second-ranking post in the House.
+His competitor was House Minority Whip Steny Hoyer, who had been Pelosi's second-in-command since 2003.
+Hoyer was elected House majority leader over Murtha by a margin of 149–86.

-On January 4, 2007, Pelosi defeated Republican John Boehner of Ohio, 233 votes to 202, in the election for Speaker of the House.
+On January 4, 2007, Pelosi defeated Republican John Boehner of Ohio, 233 votes to 202, in the election for speaker of the House.

-Rahm Emanuel of Illinois, the incoming chairman of the House Democratic Caucus, nominated Pelosi, and her longtime friend John Dingell of Michigan swore her in, as the dean of the House of Representatives traditionally does.
+Rahm Emanuel, the incoming chairman of the House Democratic Caucus, nominated Pelosi, and her longtime friend John Dingell swore her in, as the dean of the House of Representatives traditionally does.

-With her election, Pelosi became the first woman, the first Californian, and the first Italian-American to hold the speakership.
-She was also the second Speaker from a state west of the Rocky Mountains.
+Pelosi was the first woman, the first Californian, and the first Italian-American to hold the speakership.
+She was also the second speaker from a state west of the Rocky Mountains.
 The first was Washington's Tom Foley, the last Democrat to hold the post before Pelosi.

-During her speech, she discussed the historical importance of being the first female to hold the position of Speaker:
+During her speech, she discussed the historical importance of being the first woman to hold the position of Speaker:

 She also said Iraq was the major issue facing the 110th Congress while incorporating some Democratic Party beliefs:

-Tenure

-As Speaker, Pelosi was still the leader of the House Democrats; the Speaker is considered to be the leader of the majority House caucus.
-However, by tradition, she did not normally participate in debate and almost never voted on the floor, though she had the right to do so as a member of the House.
-She was also not a member of any House committees, also keeping with Speaker tradition.
+As speaker, Pelosi remained the leader of the House Democrats, as the speaker is considered the leader of the majority caucus.
+But by tradition, she did not normally participate in debate and almost never voted on the floor, though she had the right to do so as a member of the House.
+She was also not a member of any House committees, also in keeping with tradition.

+Pelosi was reelected speaker in 2009.

+Public perception

-Pelosi was reelected as Speaker in 2009.
-During and after her first tenure as Speaker, she was perceived and/or characterized as a contentious political figure.
-Republican candidates frequently associated their Democratic opponents with her.
-At times, centrists, progressive candidates and incumbent Democrats all expressed opposition to her continued tenure.
+During and after her first tenure as speaker, Pelosi was widely characterized as a polarizing political figure.
+Republican candidates often associated their Democratic opponents with her.
+Pelosi became the focus of heavy disdain by "mainstream" Republicans and Tea Party Republicans alike, as well as from the left.

+As they had in 2006, Republicans continued to run advertisements that demonized Pelosi.
+Before the 2010 House elections, the Republican National Committee prominently used a "Fire Pelosi" slogan in its efforts to recapture the House majority.
+This slogan was rolled out hours after the House passed the Patient Protection and Affordable Care Act.
+Republicans spent $65 million ahead of the 2010 elections on anti-Pelosi advertisements.
+Pelosi long remained a target of Republican attacks.
+Ads demonizing her have been credited with fostering intense right-wing ire toward her, and have been seen as one of the top factors in her unpopularity with the public.